 - Create visual calm

 A clear counter or coffee table doesn’t mean a perfect home.
 It means a home that’s working with you, not against you.
-And I’ve learned that sometimes that is all you need.
+If we reframe it as function and not just “a chore”, sometimes that is all we need.

 How These Morning Habits Create Control Over Your Day